saylerb/hang-in-there-boilerplate/pull_request_template.md

 ## Solution Description
 >Describe your code changes in detail for reviewers.

-Using toggle, we have added functionality to the "Make Your Own Poster" button.
-This button toggles the hidden aspect of the form from hidden to visible, and visa versa for the main page.
+The page was getting difficult to read with all the query selectors and functions not organized.
+We took a moment to reorganize, which will save us time in the future.

+We also added query selectors to the create your own poster page to prep for the functions.

 ## Output screenshots
 >Post the output screenshots, if an UI is affected or added due to this feature.